RashidKhan09/Demo/README.md

 # Demo
-This is only  for practising
+This is only  for practising.